 Peter Weinberger is a senior program officer at USIP.
 He is a member of the faculty in the Academy for International Conflict Management and Peacebuilding, the Institute’s school for practitioners.
-His primary focus at the Academy is on how to best deal with ethnic, religious, and tribal groups when rebuilding countries after war and conflict.
-He additionally works to identify best practices for peace processes—how to promote trust and ensure that agreements are fully implemented.
+His primary focus at the Academy is on how to best deal with ethnic, religious and tribal groups when rebuilding countries after war and conflict.
+He additionally utilizes neuroscience to examine stress and trauma in conflict settings, as well as to design strategies for individual and group resilience.

 - Egypt on Fire, co-author, Asan Institute for Policy Studies, 2011.

 - Reframing the Defense Outsourcing Debate: Merging Government Oversight with Industry Partnership, co-author, Peace Operations Institute, 2007.

 - Co-opting the PLO: A Critical Reconstruction of the Oslo Accords, 1993-1995, Lexington, 2006.

 - Incorporating Religion into Israeli-Palestinian Peacemaking: Recommendations for Policymakers, Institute for Conflict Analysis and Resolution, George Mason University, 2004.